About Carl Davis CBE

 2019 saw the world premiere of two of Carl’s newly composed full-length ballets: The Great Gatsby, for a new production by Jorden Morris for the Pittsburgh Ballet Theatre in February 2019, and the much-anticipated Chaplin: The Tramp for the Slovak National Ballet in Bratislava in March 2019.

-A consummate all-round musician, Carl Davis works internationally in many spheres of music-making.
+A consummate all-round musician, Carl Davis worked internationally in many spheres of music-making.
 Born in New York in 1936, he studied composition with Paul Nordoff and Hugo Kauder, and subsequently with Per Nørgaard in Copenhagen.

-He moved to London in 1960 and soon found himself at the heart of England’s theatre, television, and film scene with scores for the National Theatre and The Royal Shakespeare Company, the television series The World at War, Hollywood, Goodnight Mister Tom and the BBC’s Pride and Prejudice.
+He moved to London in 1960 and soon found himself at the heart of England’s theatre, television, and film scene with scores for the National Theatre and The Royal Shakespeare Company, the television series The World at War, Hollywood, Goodnight Mister Tom, and the BBC’s Pride and Prejudice.

 Carl and Jean and Charlie the Basset Hound

-Commissioned by the Halle Orchestra, Carl’s Last Train to Tomorrow, based on the story of the Kindertransport, premiered in Manchester in 2012 with a second performance in Prague in 2013 and a London Premiere at the Roundhouse, Camden on 9 November 2014 in the presence of HRH the Prince of Wales.
+Commissioned by the Halle Orchestra, Carl’s Last Train to Tomorrow, based on the story of the Kindertransport, premiered in Manchester in 2012 with a second performance in Prague in 2013 and a London premiere at the Roundhouse, Camden on 9 November 2014 in the presence of HRH the Prince of Wales.